konradRduch/myProjects/Java/Organizer/README.md

 Event
 Add, Edit, Delete, Show and Summary(division into ongoing, incoming and ended events)

-In web version you can additionally, you can create task groups.
+In web version you can additionally create task groups.